gotev/android-upload-service/README.md

 [Check the wiki](https://github.com/gotev/android-upload-service/wiki) for full setup instructions and examples to get up and running fast.
 If something isn't covered there, search in the [issues](https://github.com/gotev/android-upload-service/issues).
 Your question could already have been answered in the past.
 There are also [some checks you can do yourself to resolve common setup mistakes](https://github.com/gotev/android-upload-service/wiki/Resolve%20common%20setup%20issues).

+<a name="new-issues"></a>
+> When you post a new issue regarding a possible bug in the library, make sure to add as many details as possible to be able to reproduce the error you encountered.
+Thank you :)

 ### Apps powered by Android Upload Service <a name="powered"></a>
 To be included in the following list, simply create an issue and provide the app name and a link.